Majid Amidpour

 Majid Amidpour (مجید عمیدپور) is a professor of Mechanical and Energy engineering at Khajeh Nasir Toosi University of Technology (KNTU).
-He is also the director of the Energy and Environment Research Center at Niroo Research Institute (NRI), Tehran, Iran.
+He is also the head of Niroo Research Institute (NRI), Tehran, Iran.

 Education

 Amidpour attended the University of Tehran and received his BSc degree in chemical engineering in 1988.
 Then he moved to the University of Manchester Institute of Science and Technology (UMIST) and obtained his MSc degree in Energy and Process Integration engineering in 1994.
 Finally, in 1997, he received his PhD in energy engineering at the University of Manchester, UK.

 Career

 He is a professor of Mechanical and Energy engineering at Khajeh Nasir Toosi University of Technology (KNTU), Tehran, Iran.
 He is also the head of the Energy Integration Laboratory at KNTU's Department of Energy Systems Engineering, Faculty of Mechanical Engineering.
 Amidpour, on the other hand, has participated in several nationwide Energy and Petroleum industries' projects as a consultant or a managing board member.